 Dr. Anna Arabindan-Kesson, Project Lead

-Dr. Anna Arabindan-Kesson is Assistant Professor of African American and Black Diaspora Art at Princeton University, and jointly appointed in both African American Studies and Art and Archaeology.
+Dr. Anna Arabindan-Kesson is Associate Professor of African American and Black Diaspora Art at Princeton University, and jointly appointed in both African American Studies and Art and Archaeology.
 Prior to completing her PhD in the United States, Anna was a Registered Nurse.
 She trained in NZ, and worked in Australia and the UK.
 This project grew out of a course Anna taught in Spring 2020 which coincided with the COVID-19 pandemic.
-It brings together her professional background as an art historian, and her experiences in healthcare where she was taught by, and worked with, First Nations women who modeled how to see critically and think reflexively about the inequities of a system that did not address the health disparities of First Nations Communities and people of colour.
+It brings together her professional background as an art historian, and her experiences in healthcare where she was taught by, and worked with, First Nations women who modeled how to see critically and think reflexively about the inequities of a system that did not address the health disparities of First Nations Communities and people of color.
 Seeing critically is also what art historians do as they address how representation shapes social relations and claims for equality.
 Art Hx’s emphasis on the visual bridges these two different, yet connected, forms of analysis in order to redesign harmful ways of seeing, thinking and treating each other.

 Nancy Ai, Graduate Research Assistant and Designer (Winter 2022 – )